Have an ingrown toenail and don’t know what to do?

 At The Foot Hub we understand that some people don’t like needles and have the option of needless injections.
 That’s right, you can have your ingrown toenail treatment without having an injection.

 Comfort-in ™ is a spring-operated needle-free injection system.
 This system is a type of medical injecting syringe that uses high pressure – it uses the narrow jet of the injected liquid instead of a hypodermic needle to penetrate the epidermis (skin).
-With this we can deliver needleles local anaesthetic to the toe and be able to perform ingrown toenail treatment.
+With this we can deliver needleless local anaesthetic to the toe and be able to perform ingrown toenail treatment.

 After your ingrown toenail treatment, your podiatrist will apply the first dressing on the toe/s, and you’ll be given the following instructions: